It's important to make sure your home is fire safe.

 If you or your landlord don't take the right steps to protect your home, there's a greater chance a fire could start.

-By February 2022, every home in Scotland needs interlinked fire alarms.
+Every home in Scotland must now have interlinked fire alarms.
 They are alarms that talk to each other - so when one goes off, they all go off.

 You can read the full guidance on the gov.scot website.

-- one smoke alarm in the room you spend most of the day, usually your living room
+- 1 smoke alarm in the room you spend most of the day, usually your living room

-- one smoke alarm in every circulation space on each storey, such as hallways and landings
+- 1 smoke alarm in every circulation space on each storey, such as hallways and landings

 All smoke and heat alarms should be mounted on the ceiling and interlinked.

 If you have a carbon-fuelled appliance, like a boiler, fire, heater or flue you must also have a carbon monoxide detector.
 This does not need to be linked to the fire alarms.

 Private landlords should already have interlinked fire alarms in the properties they let.
 If your rented property does not have interlinked fire alarms, speak to your landlord.
 If your landlord fails to comply, you have the right to apply to a tribunal.

 Electrical problems are one of the most common causes of home fires.